Brazilian pepper: Schinus terebinthifolius

 Environmental damage caused by Brazilian pepper forests

 - Brazilian pepper produces dense closed canopy forests that shade out almost all other plant life.

 - Brazilian pepper forests alter natural fire regimes.

 - Brazilian pepper forests are considered to be poor habitat for native wildlife species.

 - Because of its relationship to poison ivy, many who come in contact with its sap develop allergic skin reactions.

-pepper (Schinus terebinthifolius)
+Brazilian pepper (Schinus terebinthifolius)

 Image Credit: Center for Aquatic and Invasive Plants, University of Florida